 While funding and resources are always limited, the Salvation Army centers in Houston and throughout Harris County Texas do their best to help the low income, seniors and less fortunate.
 Most of the financial assistance and social services they administer are offered at the same time as case management and self-sufficiency programs.

 When you are faced with a short term hardship, many families contact the Salvation Army for rental and utility bill assistance.
-Other programs and resources can provide food, shelter, and holiday assistance.
+Other programs and resources can provide free food, shelter, and holiday assistance.
 For example, during the Christmas season, thousands of children from low income families as well as seniors across the greater Houston area sign up for the Angel Tree Christmas assistance program.
 This can provide gifts and toys to children.
 Free meals are also provided as needed and available.

 While their services are provided free of charge, the amount of aid that can be provided is limited based on funding and the amount of donations that people have provided.
 Applicants need to qualify for help based on their total household income as well as individual needs.
 In addition, the Salvation Army also partners with other non-profit organizations, charities, and government programs across Harris County Texas.

 The programs offered by each office will vary.
 However many satellite offices that are part of the Salvation Army Social Service Department can help pay for basic needs and expenses.
 Qualified applicants may be able to receive short-term emergency assistance with expenses such as water bills, rent, food, baby formula, clothes, mortgage payments, etc. A goal is for people who are facing homelessness, eviction, or a utility disconnection.
 Some Houston Texas locations have what is known as a quick response arm to provide aid to the needy as quickly as possible.